 After selling 1.39 million iPhones, they moved on to the next stage of the MVP process, iterating on their original product and releasing the iPhone 3G in 2008 with advanced features like larger base storage, better battery life, support for third-party apps, etc.

 The primary purpose of the iPhone's MVP is to excite, attract users, and spark conversations about what their product might be able to do next.
 Steve Jobs used MVP to prove users' needs and adopt his product.
 Early adopters were critical to the iPhone's success.
 When they tried out, promoted the product word by word, and gave actionable feedback, Apple's team could build up ideal products in the next release.
 Technophiles have lined up to launch the iPhone 2, iPhone 3, and even the latest iPhone 13 in 2021.

 Figure 3: iPhone's MVP (1st generation) and the latest version of the iPhone

 One online streaming service that has taken hold of the world in video form is the famous Netflix.
 When Marc Randolph and Reed Hastings first heard about DVDs released in the United States in 1997, they tested the idea of selling or renting DVDs by mail.
 Afterward, they noticed the technology shift, and users enjoyed online streaming.
-By applying market knowledge, they built an MVP that lists the movies and provided a registration form for people to enter their details and rent out the movie they wanted.
+By applying market knowledge, they built an MVP that listed the movies and provided a registration form for people to enter their details and rent out the movie they wanted.
 Reed Hastings and his co-founder zeroed in on this idea to validate a few risky assumptions:

 - Would people be willing to pay for convenient access to movies?